 What social, political, and economic conditions led to the end of the Old Regime?

 The profound effects of the French Revolution stretch across borders and time.
 In France, it transformed the relationship between the people and the government.
 It ended an absolute monarchy, and challenged the power of the church and hereditary nobles.
 Over the next century, these ideas would begin to take root in other parts of Europe and across the world as well.
-The Revolution also raised profound questions that remain relevant in today’s world.
+The Revolution also raised profound questions that remain relevant today.
 Why did the effort to establish a democratic system fail?
 Why did the new republican government resort to violence and repression?
 The French Revolution traces the history of France during this epoch.
 Students explore France’s political and social organization, its competition for empire, its financial crises, and the efforts to reshape French society.
 An exciting central lesson helps students bring to life the political debate in France in 1789 and 1790.